-FDR Favors Higher Taxes to Restrict Size of Public Debt, Defeat Inflation; Russia Continues Steam Roller Attack; Unconditional Surrender: Allied Terms

-Released by Western Newspaper Union,
+FDR Favors Higher Taxes to Restrict Size of Public Debt, Defeat Inflation; Russia Continues Steam Roller Attack; Unconditional Surrender: Allied Terms (EDITOR'S NOTE: When opinions are expressed in these columns, they are those of Western Newspaper Union's news analysts and not necessarily of this newspaper.)
+Released by Western Newspaper Union, TAXES:

-TAXES:

 More in War Economy

 Higher taxes-that, in short, is President Roosevelt's recipe for offsetting the tremendous federal wartime expenditure and at the same time heading off inflation.

-ment will spend 106 billion dollars during the next year.
+Said the President: The government will spend 106 billion dollars during the next year.
 The public debt is expected to increase by 69 billion to 206 billion dollars by June,

 The national income should approximate 150 billion dollars for the year.
 But the manufacture of civilian goods has been sharply reduced, thus leaving the public with large amounts of surplus money with which to bid up prices for smaller

 Hence the President's conclusion: More taxes with which to meet current expenditure and restrict the size of the mounting public debt, and with which to mop up excess inflationary buying power.

 6 Billion at Most

-President Roosevelt's call for increased taxes was met by Sen. Walter F. George's could be expected to be raised chairman of the dollars.
+President Roosevelt's call for increased taxes was met by Sen. Walter F. George's prediction that

+the most that

+could be expected to be raised

+was 5 or 6 billion

 The influential

+chairman of the

+dollars.
-senate finance committee, Senator George, said of the 5 or 6 bilion dollars, about

-60 per cent will have to be obtained from individual taxpayers.
-The rest could be gotten by raising the corporate normal and surtax rate and broadening the federal tax on goods.

-Declaring the U.S. stands to collect 35 billion dollars under present rates.
+senate finance committee, Senator George, said of the 5 or 6 billion dollars, about 60 per cent will have to be obtained from individual taxpayers.
+The rest could be gotten by raising the corporate normal and surtax rate and broadening the federal tax on goods Declaring the U.S. stands to collect 35 billion dollars under present rates.
 George said any increases in individual rates would bear most with low or moderate fixed incomes.
 RUSSIA:

-At the City's Gates

-Russia's steam-rolling attack on Orel continued to meet heavy resistance even as the Red columns bore into the suburbs of the big Nazi base.
-As the Russians' pressure increased, long lines of German troops were seen withdrawing westward toward the secondary Nazi hub of
+At the City's Gates Russia's steam-rolling attack on Orel continued to meet heavy resistance even as the Red columns bore into the suburbs of the big Nazi base.
+As the Russians' pressure increased, long lines of German troops were seen withdrawing westward toward the secondary Nazi hub of Bryansk.

-Shugging matches raged all along the winding 1,200 mile front.
+Slugging matches raged all along the winding 1,200 mile front.
 The Reds attacked heavily south of Leningrad in an effort to widen the corridor leading to the besieged city; both sides fought to a standstill in the Donets basin, and the Russians stabbed stiffly at the Nazis' foothold along the Black sea at Novorosissk.
 Principal action of the summer centered at Orel.
 Here, the Russians, with masses of infantry following up in the echo of thunderous artillery fire and chugging tank attacks, jabbed deeper and deeper into German defenses, until they stood at the gates of the city itself.
 RIOTS:

-Sweep Harlem

-Allegedly interfering with the arrest of a Negro woman in the lobby of a New York hotel, a colored soldier was shot by a police officer.
-While the wounded man was being removed to a hospital, a crowd collected.
-Wild rumors began to circulate, a pop bottle was thrown, and the worst riot since 1935 in city was set off.
+Sweep Harlem Allegedly interfering with the arrest of a Negro woman in the lobby of a New York

+LaGuardia

+city was set off.
 Negroes stormed through Harlem's business districts.
 Plate glass windows were smashed; stores were looted; crumpled merchandise littered the streets.
 Six thousand policemen aided by 1,500 wartime auxiliaries were called to restore order.
 In imposing a 10:30 p. m. curfew, Mayor Fiorello LaGuardia moaned:

+Five Negroes were killed and 543 persons were injured.
+More than 500 arrests were made.
+Property damage was estimated at 5 million

+'Shame has come to our city."

+MISCELLANY: